Jennifer Whitlock, Director of Adult Education

 Lucy Lamberth, Director of Workforce Grants and Development

-Workforce Development includes training for specific businesses and industries.
-Services include computer classes, advanced skills training, certification training, safety training, the Meridian Public Safety Academy, management training, quality training, and others.
-Training programs can be customized as needed to meet the specific needs of individual businesses or groups of businesses.
-Financial assistance from the Mississippi Community College Board is available to qualifying businesses and industries for some services and classes, and professional and technical assistance is often available from state resource pools.
+Workforce Development includes training for th elocal community along with specific businesses and industries.
+Training provided to the local community is designed to help meet the labor needs of local businesses and industries.
+Fees are set for each class offered as an open enrollment class.
+Services may include computer classes, advanced skills training, certification training, safety training, the Meridian Public Safety Academy, management training, quality training, etc. Training programs can be customized as needed to meet the specific needs of individual businesses or groups of businesses.
+Financial assistance may be available from AccelerateMS, Mississippi’s Office of Workforce Development, to qualifying businesses and industries for some services and classes.
+For training that does not qualify for financial assistance, the Workforce Development department will work with the company to provide a quote for the cost of requested training.

 Advanced Skills Training is defined as any skill set which requires training beyond the normal academic areas.
 Manufacturing automation, computer networking, and specialized software program training are a few of the programs available.
 All training can be customized as needed and can be conducted at business locations or in Meridian Community College workforce development lab environments.
 Partnerships with local businesses and other education providers ensure top quality training.
 Classes include, but are not limited to, the following: